stanfordnlp/cocoa/README.md

 We embed HTML in the AMT interface; see `cocoa/turk/templates`.

-1. Generate system outpus and write to a JSON file.
+1. Generate system outputs and write to a JSON file.
 ```
 outputs.json
 |--[i]